Jitesh2604/Quiz_App/README.md

 </a>
 </div>

-A glimpse of the QuizWhiz interface in action.
+A glimpse of the Brain Teaser interface in action.

 ✨ **Core Features**
-QuizWhiz isn't just another trivia app.
+Brain Teaser isn't just another trivia app.
 It's a dynamic content platform built for endless engagement.

 | Feature | Description | Icon |
 |---------|-------------|------|